U.S. plans to sell Taiwan about $1.42 billion in arms

 Also on Thursday, Washington stepped up pressure on Beijing by imposing sanctions on two Chinese citizens and a shipping company for helping North Korea's nuclear and missile programs and accusing a Chinese bank of laundering money for Pyongyang.

+Ambassador Cui Tiankai, speaking to reporters at an embassy reception, said, "And all these actions, sanctions against Chinese companies and especially arms sales to Taiwan, will certainly undermine the mutual confidence between the two sides and runs counter to the spirit of the Mar-a-Lago summit."
+Trump and President Xi Jinping met in Florida in April.

+"We are against this kind of long-arm jurisdiction by the U.S. side," Cui said.

-Trump plans to meet Xi on the sidelines of the G20 summit in Germany next week, U.S. National Security Adviser H.R.
+Trump plans to meet Xi again on the sidelines of the G20 summit in Germany next week, U.S. National Security Adviser H.R.
 McMaster told reporters

-(Reporting by Arshad Mohammed, David Brunnstronm and Yeganeh Torbati; Editing by Richard Chang and Jonathan Oatis)
+(Reporting by Arshad Mohammed, David Brunnstrom and Yeganeh Torbati; Additional reporting by J.R.
+Wu in TAIPEI; Editing by Richard Chang, Jonathan Oatis and Paul Tait)